fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 #### NuGet Package Directory Structure

-There are exceptions but usually NuGet organizes package contents in the following file schema:
+Inside the .nupkg archive, package contents are organized in directories.
+Depending on the configurations specified, a package's directory structure may be very complex.
+Usually, however, NuGet organizes package contents in the following directory structure:

-    package
+    package-name.version
-    |--lib/
+    |--lib\
-    |--content/
+    |--content\

 For short, the contents inside `lib` are added to the target project's reference and contents of the `content` folder is copied to the target project's root path.